tillrobin/iMGMC/genecatalog-pipeline.md

     make-GeneID-ContigID-BinId-TPM-fromTPM.sh ${SampleName}.TPM

 ## Summary of ContigID and BinID statistics for all samples
 The script will conduct all "ContigID-sumTPM-${SampleID}.tab" and "BinID-sumTPM-${SampleID}.tab" files including SampleID and a header (long-format table).
-This files can be eg. imported to R.
+These files can be eg. imported to R.

     sumup-TPM-ContigID-BinID-files.sh

 Results:

-SampleID-ContigID-TPM.tab : Sum of gene TPM-counts for each sample for each ContigID SampleID-ContigID-TPM-min1.tab :  Sum of gene TPM-counts for each sample for each ContigID with a minimum of TPM>=1 SampleID-BinID-TPM.tab : Sum of gene TPM-counts for each sample for each BinID SampleID-BinID-TPM-min1.tab :  Sum of gene TPM-counts for each sample for each BinID with a minimum of TPM>=1
+SampleID-ContigID-TPM.tab : Sum of gene TPM-counts for each sample for each ContigID
+SampleID-ContigID-TPM-min1.tab :  Sum of gene TPM-counts for each sample for each ContigID with a minimum of TPM>=1
+SampleID-BinID-TPM.tab : Sum of gene TPM-counts for each sample for each BinID
+SampleID-BinID-TPM-min1.tab :  Sum of gene TPM-counts for each sample for each BinID with a minimum of TPM>=1